HEAT WITH SOLAR

 THE MIXERGY TANK

 1. On sunny days you are able to preempt surplus solar energy being generated and choose to heat your tank to a lesser volume in the morning.
-This enables you to utilise as much of this energy as possible and export less to the grid.
+This enables you to maximise potential solar energy consumption throughout the day, minimizing exports to the grid.

 CONVENTIONAL SOLAR TANKS